romwhyte/Portfolio/README.md

-# Romayne Whyte - Data Analysis Portfolio
+# Romayne Whyte - Data Engineering Portfolio

 ## About
 Hi, I'm Romayne!
 I have a technical background and hold a Master of Science (M.S.) degree in Data Engineering from Napier Endinburgh University.
 I have 8 years of experience in the field of software engineering.
 After 3 years I transition data analytics.
 I  am currently a Data Engineering at a Banking institution.